 Originally from Baldwin County, Mr. Hobbs earned his Bachelor of Arts from Huntingdon College in Montgomery, Alabama, where he graduated with majors in both political science and religion & philosophy in 2001.
 He attended law school at the University of Alabama, where he graduated cum laude and earned his law degree in 2004.
 While in law school, he was a member of the editorial board of the Alabama Law Review and the Campbell Moot Court Board.

 Mr. Hobbs is admitted to practice in all state and federal courts in both Alabama and Mississippi, and is also admitted to practice in Tennessee.
 He has also been admitted to practice before the United States Courts of Appeal for both the Eleventh Circuit and the Fifth Circuit.
 Mr. Hobbs is a member of the Alabama State Bar, the Mississippi Bar, and the Tennessee Bar Association.
-He is also a member of the American Bar Association, the Defense Research Institute, the Alabama Defense Lawyers Association, and the Tuscaloosa County Bar Association.
+He is also a member of the American Bar Association and the Tuscaloosa County Bar Association.